Tootsie (musical): Reception

 Critic Chris Jones praised the musical in its Chicago premiere for getting many things right, while giving notes for the future Broadway production.
 In particular, he praised the talent of its lead Santino Fontana.
 While Michael Phillips commented on the difficulty of translating the early 1980s movie to stage—especially in an era of more gender fluidity—Phillips noted the reviews have ranged "from so-so to very good", while also observing the "opening night laughs were plentiful and the performances savvy".

-The show received significant criticism from the transgender and non binary communities.
-American Theatre, Christian Lewis wrote, "Although there are no trans characters in the musical, trans people are the butt of every joke, a silent specter of mockery, as the whole musical revolves around a never-ending 'man in a dress' gag, a trope that's rooted in transmisogyny (hatred of trans women)".
+The show received significant criticism from the transgender and non-binary communities.
+Christian Lewis of American Theatre wrote, "Although there are no trans characters in the musical, trans people are the butt of every joke, a silent specter of mockery, as the whole musical revolves around a never-ending 'man in a dress' gag, a trope that's rooted in transmisogyny (hatred of trans women)".